LLDP

 cumulus@switch:~$ nv set interface swp1 lldp dcbx-pfc-tlv on

-nv set service lldp
+nv set interface <interface-id> lldp state

 Version History